edf-hpc/clara/docs/source/clara-p2p.md

         Restart the BitTorrent trackers and seeders

-    clara p2p mktorrent [--image=<path>]
+    clara p2p mktorrent [--image=<path>] [--dist=<name>]

         Create a new torrent file for the squashfs image and restart trackers and initial seeders.

+The option [--dist=<name>] allows to select a distribution different to the default one.
+This distribution must be listed in the field "allowed_distributions" from the section [common].

-# EXAMPLE
+# EXAMPLES

-TODO
+To create a torrent file for the images placed at /tmp/calibre9.squashfs

+    clara p2p mktorrent --image=/tmp/calibre9.squashfs --dist=calibre9

 # SEE ALSO